How to Rehydrate Dried Komatsuna

 Suitable dishes

-If you soak dried komatsuna in water for about 10 minutes, it will retain a slightly firm yet crunchy texture.
-This method of soaking is recommended for dishes where you want to make the most of komatsuna's unique texture.
+When dried komatsuna is rehydrated in water for about 10 minutes, it retains a slight firmness while offering a crisp texture.
+This rehydration method is recommended for dishes where you want to leverage komatsuna's unique texture.

-For example, stir-frying it with eggs quickly adds a crunchy texture, resulting in a dish with a rich texture.
-Also, adding it to miso soup adds a firm accent and the flavor of komatsuna spreads with every bite.
-This 10-minute soaking is perfect when you want to enjoy a firm texture in a dish.
+For example, quickly stir-frying it with eggs adds a crispness, resulting in a dish rich in texture.
+When added to miso soup, its firmness becomes an accent, and the flavor of komatsuna spreads with every bite.
+This 10-minute rehydration is ideal when you want to thoroughly enjoy a crisp bite in your cooking.

 Rehydration time